Search: 7354 results

 So David received them and assigned them to be officers over troops.
 Some of the descendants of Manasseh joined David when he was going to fight against Saul, accompanied by the Philistines.
 Even so, David was of no help to them, because the Philistine rulers were counseled to send him away.
 They told themselves, "He's going to go over to his master Saul at the cost of our heads."

-And they helped David against the band of the rovers: for they were all mighty men of valour, and were captains in the host.
+And they themselves helped David against the troops, for all of them [were] mighty men of strength and were commanders in the army.

-The children of Judah that bare shield and spear were six thousand and eight hundred, ready armed to the war.
+The children of Judah that bore shield and spear were six thousand eight hundred, equipped for military service.

-And Jehoiada was the leader of the Aaronites, and with him were three thousand and seven hundred;
+And Jehoiada the prince of Aaron, and with him were three thousand seven hundred;

 And Zadok, a young man mighty in power, and of his fathers' house were twenty-two captains.